paopre/Spontini/documentation/miscellaneous.md

 # Miscellaneous

+### ADDITIONAL COMPILE OPTIONS/FLAGS

+You can add them by setting "compile-additional-opts" configuration parameter: click on "TOOLS--->Set configuration parameter", then insert "compile-additional-opts" as parameter, then insert all the additional options you need in the same entry.
+For example: "-I /my/include/directory -l WARN".
+Don't forget to restart the SpontiniServer after the parameter is set.

 ### AXES

 Once a score is loaded and rendered, four draggable axes, useful for graphically aligning objects, can be activated by selecting "TOOLS--->Toggle axes"